9 Foods to Eat for a Healthy Brain

 Red meat such as grass-fed beef is an excellent source of this important vitamin, so be sure to add at least three servings per week to your brain-boosting diet.
 The Myers Way® emphasizes a range of high-quality grass-fed and pasture-raised meats to help you maintain optimal levels of B12 and other brain-supportive nutrients.

-Protecting your brain health is more important now that it has ever been.
+Protecting your brain health is more important now than it has ever been.
 With the right foods, you can combat cognitive decline, help prevent memory problems and depression, and keep your mind sharp long into your golden years.

 My favorite way to include more brain-healthy foods in my diet is quick and easy!
 I keep Coconut Joy Fiber Bars in my purse for those times when I’ve been working all day and feeling mentally exhausted.
 The health benefits are many: they’re the perfect pick-me-up that’s low in sugar, high in fiber, and full of the medium-chain triglycerides found in coconut oil to boost my cognitive ability.